chenxinpeng/S2VT/README.md

 ```

 ##Attention
-Please feel free to ask me if you have questions.
+1. Please feel free to ask me if you have questions.
+2. I only commit the RGB parts of all my code, you can modify the code to use optical flow features